StupidestJack/StupidestJack/readme.md

 ---

-By the way I use Debian; but no one asked lol.
+By the way I use Kubuntu; but no one asked lol.